robertstepanov/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  For data persistence so if you navigate to another page after login, you can return and still be logged in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  Hashes them using an algorithm

 - [ ] What does bcrypt do to slow down attackers?

+  Makes it so an attacker has to know the algo used, the hash and how many times used to generate the hash.

 - [ ] What are the three parts of the JSON Web Token?

+  Header, Payload and Signature

 ## Minimum Viable Product